ocaml/ocaml.org/data/problems/018_extract_slice.md

 ---
-title: Extract a slice from a list
+title: Extract a Slice From a List
 number: "18"
 difficulty: intermediate
 tags: [ "list" ]